-You will explore issues of contemporary art using a wide variety of printing techniques and by developing technologies and media while working with a faculty engaged in contemporary theoretical debates, and committed to building a diverse, exciting environment for the exchange and production of cultural objects, images, and ideas.
+The Printmedia department’s distinguished faculty are accomplished artists committed to expanding the notions of print.
+They are engaged in contemporary theoretical debates, and are committed to building a diverse, exciting environment for the exchange and production of cultural objects, images, and ideas.

 Critique Week, one of the principle means of assessment each semester, is a week-long schedule of critiques during which classes are suspended and the entire faculty and invited visiting artists and designers assemble into panels that conduct intensive studio critiques with all studio and writing graduate students.

 Fall semester critiques are organized by department, with panels representing the discipline.
 They provide you an opportunity to have your work evaluated by the department, look at your work from a disciplinary point of view, and reinforce the expectations for your graduate study.